Savoury, gentle blue with a balanced finish.

-Made by Will Clarke in Market Bosworth, Leicestershire, England.
+Made by Will Clarke and family in Market Bosworth, Leicestershire, England.

 More about this

 In 2005, they diversified their farm and Jo and David Clarke revived farmhouse Red Leicester in 2005.
 For 50 years before that there had been no farmhouse red Leicester made at all.
 David had been bemoaning the lack of good quality red Leicester, so his friends challenged him to use his own milk to make one!